India's Reliance strikes third unit stake deal, raising $8 billion in two weeks

-NEW DELHI (Reuters) - India’s Reliance Industries Ltd on Friday announced a $1.5 billion stake sale in its digital unit Jio Platforms, a third deal in little over two weeks that will inject a combined $8 billion in the telecoms-to-energy group to help it pare debt.
+NEW DELHI (Reuters) - India’s Reliance Industries Ltd on Friday announced a $1.5 billion stake sale in digital unit Jio Platforms, a third deal in a little over two weeks that will inject a combined $8 billion in the telecoms-to-energy group to help it pare debt.

 The investment gives Jio Platforms an equity value of 4.91 trillion rupees and an enterprise value of 5.16 trillion rupees, said Reliance, which is controlled by billionaire tycoon Mukesh Ambani.